-Betsy Davidson is Deputy Director in the New York office of the Aspen Institute.
-She has a long history of work in various arts organizations including the Public Theater, The Shakespeare Society, The New York Studio School of Painting and Drawing, and the Pickering Associates literary agency.
+Betsy Davidson has a long history of leadership experience with non-profits mainly in the fields of legal reform, public policy and the arts, most recently with the Aspen Institute.
+Betsy has held senior positions the Public Theater, The Shakespeare Society, The New York Studio School of Painting and Drawing, and the Pickering Associates literary agency.
 Ms. Davidson clerked for the Honorable Gus Solomon, U.S. Judge for District Court, 9th Circuit and worked for legal reform at Common Good, a legal advocacy organization founded by Philip K. Howard.
-She is a trustee of the JM Kaplan Fund, which has programs in the environment, social justice, and New York City.
+She is a trustee of the JM Kaplan Fund, which has programs in the environment, social justice, historic preservation and New York City.
 Ms. Davidson was raised in New York City, graduated cum laude from Barnard College, and with honors from Tulane School of Law.
-She has three children and lives in Brooklyn.
+She is a member of the NY Bar.

 Mickey Edwards is Vice President of the Aspen Institute, where he directs a bipartisan fellowship for elected public officials.
 Mr. Edwards, who grew up in Oklahoma City, was a newspaper editor and reporter before being elected to the House of Representatives in 1976.
 He was a congressman for 16 years, serving on the House Budget and Appropriations Committees and as a chairman of the House Republican Policy Committee.
 After leaving Congress, he taught law and policy at Harvard and Princeton, was a weekly political columnist for the Chicago Tribune and Los Angeles Times, and broadcast a weekly commentary on National Public Radio’s All Things Considered.
 Mr. Edwards has written several books including Reclaiming Conservatism and The Parties Versus the People: How to Turn Republicans and Democrats Into Americans.
 Mr. Edwards is a frequent public speaker and has been a guest on many of the nation’s leading radio and television news and opinion broadcasts.
 Mr. Edwards holds a BA in Journalism from the University of Oklahoma and a JD from Oklahoma City University School of Law.